jpellman/wiki.libjpel.so/Maxwell.md

 1. Disable user cronjobs for user *jpellman*.
 2. As root in screen session: Go to multi-user target with `systemctl isolate multi-user`, turn off BOINC, unmount */home/boinc* and */home*.
 Ensure that */home/jpellman* isn't being mounted on [Bruno](../Bruno) using sshfs.
 3. Create a sparse file using the number of bytes provided by `fdisk -l`: `truncate -s 1000204886016 /root/raidz1_faux_drive.img`
-4. Offline one of the drives in the ZFS mirror: `zfs offline pool0 ata-WDC_WD10EZEX-08WN4A0_WD-WCC6Y3NSTU5Z`
+4. Offline one of the drives in the ZFS mirror: `zpool offline pool0 ata-WDC_WD10EZEX-08WN4A0_WD-WCC6Y3NSTU5Z`
 5. Create a new volume with the offline drive and the spare WD Blue you added: `zfs create datastore raidz1 /root/raidz1_faux_drive.img /dev/disk/by-id/ata-WDC_WD10EZEX-08WN4A0_WD-WCC6Y3NSTU5Z /dev/disk/by-id/ata-WDC_WD10EZEX-00WN4A0_WD-WCC6Y7AKHNY8`
 6. Turn deduplication and compression on by default at the pool level.